Perry N. Halkitis

 I have led two edited volumes: HIV + Sex: The Psychological and Interpersonal Dynamics of HIV-Seropositive Gay and Bisexual Men's Relationships (American Psychological Association (APA), 2005), and Barebacking: Psychosocial and Public Health Perspectives (Haworth Press, 2006).

 My book, Methamphetamine Addiction: Biological Foundations, Psychological Factors, and Social Consequences was published by APA in 2009 and is a comprehensive look at all aspects of this drug addiction.
 Current Reviews for Academic Libraries indicated: "This book is a well-written, well researched, and comprehensive review of the current methamphetamine epidemic that is ravaging the U.S....a timely, useful reference for any health and human services professional or student seeking insight into methamphetamine use and its impact on the users, their associates, and communities."
 I am currently completing, The AIDS Generation (Oxford University Press, 2013), which documents the life experiences and resilience of gay men who are long-term survivors of AIDS.

 Author of over 170 peer-reviewed manuscripts, I am a fellow of The New York Academy of Medicine, The Society of Behavioral Medicine, and the American Psychological Association (Divisions 38, 44, 50, and 51).

-My faculty line is within the Department of Applied Psychology within the program of Counseling Psychology.
-I also hold an associated appointment in Public Health and with the Department of Population Health at the Langone School of Mediciene.
+My faculty line is within the College of Global Public Health and I hold an associated appointment with the Department of Applied Psychology within the program of Counseling Psychology and the Department of Population Health at the Langone School of Medicine.

 I am affiliated investigator of both a member of the New York University Clinical and Translational Science Institute, the Center for Drug use and HIV Research at the NYU College of Nursing.